 We are honored to share some of the wisdom, love, hope, and creativity that flow from our recent Award-Winning books.
-Each book below expresses an aspect of the theme, Embracing Diversity.
+Each book below expresses an aspect of the theme, Living Lightly, Deeply.
 We will share some excerpts from other 2017 Award-Winners throughout the year, each time with a different theme.

 If you wish to get a copy of any of these books, we encourage you to ask your local bookstore or library to order a copy!

 Andy Couturier captures the texture of sustainable lives well lived in these ten profiles of ordinary – yet exceptional – men and women who left behind mainstream existences in urban Japan to live surrounded by the luxuries of nature, art, friends, delicious food, and an abundance of time… This intimate and evocative book tells of their fulfilling lives as artists, philosophers, and farmers who rely on themselves for happiness and sustenance.
 By inviting readers to enter into the essence of these individuals’ days, Couturier shows us how we too can bring more meaning and richness to our own lives.
 (Back Cover)

 "...
 It is easy to see the benefits of modern production techniques: convenience, access to an incredible range of goods and services, getting a lot done in a very short amount of time.
 Machines give us an incredible leverage.
 What is more difficult to see is what we have lost.
 Although I had read a lot about the alienation that often accompanies “progress”, it wasn’t until I met the craftsman Osamu Nakamura that I could experience how his “simple” life and his palpable contact with the physical world is actually so much richer than the hamster-wheel lives that many of us have become accustomed to.
 By using his hands to provide for his needs, he has found a richness of heart and a sensitivity of perception that so many of us long for." (p.
 39)